Ithaya Geetham

 Ithaya Geetham is a 1950 Indian Tamil-language historical romance film written, directed and produced by Joseph Thaliath Jr. The film stars T.R.
 Mahalingam and T. R. Rajakumari.
+It was released on 29 July 1950.

 Plot

-A king is on his deathbed.
-He requests his friend to take care of the queen (Rajalakshmi) and their daughter (Rajakumari).
+A king, on his deathbed, requests his friend to take care of the queen (Rajalakshmi) and their daughter (Rajakumari).
 The friend has two sons.
-While the elder son (Veerappa) goes to fight a battle, the younger son (Mahalingam) and the princess fall in love with each other.
+While the elder son (Veerappa) goes to fight a battle, the younger son (Mahalingam) and the princess fall in love.
 The elder son returns victoriously and claims the hand of the princess.
 The princess vacillates.
-So the younger brother goes to another battle.
-But he gets injured.
+The younger brother goes to another battle but gets injured.
 The princess realises her folly and helps in the treatment of the younger brother.
 The two brothers decide to settle on a duel.
 The younger brother wins and marries the princess.

 Cast

 Credits adapted from The Hindu review article and from the song book.